Grey Wolves (organization): Syria

 Rebels of the Sultan Suleiman Shah Division, a Turkmen group in the Syrian National Army, transported from Azaz to Akçakale during the 2019 Turkish offensive into north-eastern Syria.
 One of them makes the Grey Wolves sign (left).

 Activists of the MHP and Idealist Hearths have fought in the Syrian civil war in support of the Syrian Turkmen, whom they consider kinsmen.
 The MHP and Grey Wolves have provided the Syrian Turkmen Assembly with relief aid and fighters.
 Syrian Turkmen Assembly president Abdurrahman Mustafa stated in 2016 that "Turkish NGOs, just as the Grey Wolves, give us humanitarian aid."
 According to Egypt Today the National Intelligence Organization of Turkey (MİT) "is believed to be recruiting retired military personnel to provide support for armed groups operating in Syria, through the Grey Wolves Brigades."

 Some Syrian rebel groups have ties to the Grey Wolves.
 One is the Muntasir Billah Brigade, another is the Turkmen Abdulhamid Han Brigade.

 On 24 November 2015, the Turkish Air Force shot down a Russian Sukhoi Su-24M bomber aircraft near the Syria–Turkey border.
 The pilot was shot in mid-air parachuting toward land by Syrian Turkmen rebels under Syrian Turkmen Brigades.
 The Turkmen rebel group operated under the command of Alparslan Çelik, a Turkish national and a Grey Wolves member from Elazığ.

 Youm7, an Egyptian news site picked up a document allegedly issued by the Army of Conquest (Jaish al-Fatah), which claimed that it conspired with the Turkistan Islamic Party and the Grey Wolves in the December 2016 assassination of Andrei Karlov, the Russian ambassador to Turkey.
-Russian-state run news TASS agency cited this in a news report.